 - How to alert others and evacuate safely?

 Understanding how to protect yourself and others from fire is a skill that can be developed through education and practice.
 That’s why OHEAP offers online staff training.
-These sessions supply your staff with expert fire safety information.
+These sessions supply your staff with insider information.
 If the worst happens, you will be prepared.

 Building Lasting Fire Safety

-The Nottingham case reveals the consequences that failing to maintain fire safety can have on a business.
-It is also a reminder that proactive fire safety measures are essential to protecting people and property.
-Ultimately, good fire safety is a commitment, not a quick fix.
-By regularly servicing equipment, conducting FRA’s and training staff you can take control of your business’s fire safety.
+The Nottingham case reveals the consequences that failing to meet fire protection requirements can have on a business.
+Ultimately, treating fire safety as an ongoing commitment rather than a quick fix allows you to take control of your business’s safety.

 Q. What is the Regulatory Reform (Fire Safety) Order 2005?

-A UK law that makes fire safety the responsibility of the ‘responsible person’ in non-domestic buildings.
-This includes fire risk assessments, escape plans, staff training, and installing safety systems.
+A UK law that makes the fire protection of non-domestic buildings the responsibility of the ‘responsible person’.
+Part of their duty is to conduct fire risk assessments, plan escape plans, provide staff training, and install safety systems.

 Penalties range from fines up to £5,000 for minor breaches to unlimited fines and up to 2 years in prison for major failures.